LukeGuldberg/Independent-Research-Drone-SLAM/README.md

 is done very easily on MacOS and Windows through [MSYS2](https://www.msys2.org/#installation). <br>

-In the MSYS2 terminal, the following command can be run to install the library and configure all pathing for dll files.<br>
+In the MSYS2 terminal, the following command can be run to install the library and configure all pathing for DLL files.<br>
 `pacman -S mingw-w64-x86_64-opencv`

 Once the OpenCV library is installed and the program has been built using CMake, `.\build\____` (name of executable within build folder) can be run.

 ## Program Overview

-The 'VideoCapture" class is used to access the camera, specifically the webcam of the machine runing the code.
+The 'VideoCapture" class is used to access the camera, specifically, the webcam of the machine running the code.

 ```C++
 cv::VideoCapture capture; // private data type